Coha05/nexus/README.md

-# Setup Guide for Nexus Node CLI
+# Setup Guide for Nexus Node CLI on TESTNET II
 ## On Windows
 ### 1. Install WSL (Windows Subsystem for Linux):
 - Open **PowerShell** (Run as Administrator).